About Columbia’s Policy

 See also: New York State Students Bill of Rights.

-Student Conduct and Community Standards investigates reports of sexual and gender-based misconduct involving students.
+The Center for Student Success and Intervention (CSSI) investigates reports of sexual and gender-based misconduct involving students.
 Every case is different, and the Office tailors each investigation to the specific facts of the case while maintaining a meaningful opportunity for all parties to be heard.
-The process generally begins with an initial assessment of a complaint, followed by case conferences, investigation and adjudication if necessary (See page 41 of the PDF Gender-Based Misconduct and Interim Title IX Policies and Procedures for Students).
+The process generally begins with an initial assessment of a complaint, followed by case conferences, investigation and adjudication if necessary (See page 39 of the PDF Gender-Based Misconduct and Interim Title IX Policies and Procedures for Students).

 In this section, you will find Columbia's Title IX and gender based misconduct training materials presented to those involved in the Title IX and gender-based misconduct investigations and resolution process under the new 2020 Title IX regulations.